0xchase/opensampler2/README.md

 ### High Level Design
  - **Sample Loaders**: Takes a file or set of files, and maps it to keyboard
+   - Can load samples from logic or kontakt formats
  - **MIDI Effects**: Takes a midi input, and produces a midi output
  - **Audio Effects**: Various effects like reverb, granular, etc
  - **UI Designer**: Can add knobs, faders, etc in scripts